 - Cannot walk without the use of, or assistance from, a brace, cane, crutch, another person, prosthetic device, wheelchair or other assistive device

 - Is restricted by lung disease to such an extent that the person’s forced (respiratory) expiratory volume for one second, when measured by spirometry, is less than one liter or the arterial oxygen tension is less than 60 MM/HG on room air at rest.

 - Uses portable oxygen

-- Hs a cardiac condition to the extent that the person’s functional limitations are classified in severity as Class III or Class IV according to the standards set by the American Heart Association
+- Has a cardiac condition to the extent that the person’s functional limitations are classified in severity as Class III or Class IV according to the standards set by the American Heart Association

-- Is severely limited in his or her ability to walk due to an arthritic, neurological or orthopedic condition
+- Is severely limited in their ability to walk due to an arthritic, neurological or orthopedic condition

 - Commuter Lot – 20